ghunteranderson/ghunteranderson-dot-com/content/posts/java/switch-expressions.md

 # Introduction
 Java has released an exciting new language feature in preview mode called switch expressions ([JEP-354](https://openjdk.java.net/jeps/354)).
-They allow switches that will evaluate to a value.
-This idea is similar to the ternary operator which allows in line if-else statements to be evaluated to a value.
+These are a variation of switch statements which can be evaluated to a value.
+This idea is similar to the ternary operator which allows in line if-else statements to return a value.

-The code you see here can be ran with JDK13 and the `--enable-preview` flag but, **be warned**!
+The code you see here can be ran with JDK 13 and the `--enable-preview` flag but, **be warned**!
 A preview feature is "fully specified, fully implemented, and yet impermanent" ([JEP-12](http://openjdk.java.net/jeps/12)).
-Adding it a product before it reaches permanent status is risky.
+Adding a preview however, there is a proposal to make switch statements permanent in JDK 14.

 # Statements vs Expressions
 When we talk about statements in source code, we are talking about a single line